 Best chicken feed is allowing them to range freely for your organic eggs.

-Research done at Penn State university found that the eggs of chickens raised on grass pastures, clover and alfalfa all had about three times the omega 3 compared to those in cages on a typical corn diet.
+Research done at Penn State university found that the eggs of chickens raised on grass pastures, with clover and alfalfa, all had about three times the omega-3 compared to those in cages on a typical corn diet.

-Of interest to chiropractors like Dr Bernard Preston, that means less inflammation in the body; fewer painful joints and muscles.
+Of interest to chiropractors like Dr Bernard Preston, eggs and chicken meat rich in omega-3 means less inflammation in the body; fewer painful joints and muscles.

 To the heart surgeon it means less angry, red blood vessels; and to the rheumatologist fewer auto immune disease patients.

 Prevention is the name of the game; before you get nasty diseases like type I diabetes or lupus.

 The incidence of these serious conditions continue to soar despite medical and chiropractic interventions.

 Corn in flower is in itself a miracle to behold; it will provide most of the feed for chickens, both commercial and free range.

 This page was last updated by Bernard Preston on 4th January, 2023.